avtomon/good-funcs.js/README.md

 ## GoodFuncs

-Useful features of TypeScript and JavaScript.
+Useful functions for TypeScript and JavaScript.

 #### Installation